 Conventional radiation therapy.
 The treatment location is determined based on anatomic landmarks and x-rays.
 In certain situations, such as whole-brain radiation therapy for brain metastases, this technique is appropriate.
 For more precise targeting, different techniques are needed.
 The amount of radiation given depends on the tumor’s grade.

 3-dimensional conformal radiation therapy (3D-CRT).
-Using images from CT and MRI scans (see Diagnosis), a 3-dimensional model of the tumor and healthy tissue surrounding the tumor is created on a computer.
+Using images from computed tomography (CT) and magnetic resonance imaging (MRI) scans (see Diagnosis), a 3-dimensional model of the tumor and healthy tissue surrounding the tumor is created on a computer.
 This model can be used to aim the radiation beams directly at the tumor, sparing the healthy tissue from high doses of radiation therapy.

 Intensity modulated radiation therapy (IMRT).
 IMRT is a type of 3D-CRT (see above) that can more directly target a tumor.
 It can deliver higher doses of radiation to the tumor while giving less to the surrounding healthy tissue.
 In IMRT, the radiation beams are broken up into smaller beams and the intensity of each of these smaller beams can be changed.
 This means that the more intense beams, or the beams giving more radiation, can be directed only at the tumor.

 Proton therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.
 Proton beam therapy is typically used for tumors when less radiation is needed because of the location.
 This includes tumors that have grown into nearby bone, such as the base of skull, and those near the optic nerve.